This is an overview of organised fire protection in NSW over the last 200 years:

 1854 – Andrew Torning forms the No. 1 Volunteer Company (also known as the Victoria Theatre Brigade).
 He then helps to create a number of other Volunteer Companies.

 1851 – A number of insurance companies come together to form the Sydney Fire Establishment, also known as the Insurance Companies Fire Brigade.
 Bown was the Superintendent.

 1841 – A number of businessmen come together to form the Mutual Fire Insurance Association.
 The following year they established their own Brigade by bringing two engines and two firefighters (Thomas Bown and Edward Harris) from England.

 1836 – The Australian Insurance Company establishes a Fire Brigade.
 A number of other insurance companies follow suit.
 These Brigades were largely local worker volunteers who used equipment supplied by the Insurance companies (buckets, ladders and axes).

 1820s – At this time the only form of Fire Brigade in the NSW colony was a military Brigade, consisting of soldiers trained to use firefighting appliances.

-This historical account was researched and prepared by the heritage team at the Museum of Fire.
+This historical account was researched and prepared with the assistance of the Museum of Fire.